Alfresco/alfresco-ng2-components/docs/core/components/json-cell.component.md

 </adf-datatable>
 ```

-You can specify the cell inside configuration file
+You can specify the cell inside the `app.config.json` file:

 ```javascript
   "adf-cloud-process-list": {